m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 The really frustrating thing is there's a better system lurking there, in the racial rules: if a dragonkin or whatever costs 4 levels, even D&D realises that it would be stupid to have you play the first three levels as a human and then upgrade.
 So you start with all the dragonkin abilities on advance, as it were, and spend your first three levels paying them back.

 In isolation, this works brilliantly.
-But if only some of the party does it then you have a serious balance issue - so either you find a bunch of different but more or less equal races for everyone to play, and spin a ridiculous story for how they got together, or 3/4 of the party spends the first few levels hiding behind the one character who's three times as tough as them.
+But if only some of the party does it then you have a serious balance issue - so either you find a bunch of different but more or less equal races for everyone to play, and spin a ridiculous story for how they got together, or 3/4 of the party spends the first few levels hiding behind the one character who's three times as tough as them, because the power curve in D&D is very steep[1].
 Neither option is particularly fun.

 * The system only really works for fantasy settings